 Apart from sharp corners, this road has many steep gradients and slopes.
 Some elevated spots guarantee spectacular views, come rain or shine.
 Seeing how thick vegetation winds through the landscape, covering the surface and falling over deep valleys will take your breath away.

-The author is an adventurer on a mission to discover what Rwanda has to offer.
-Follow his awe-inspiring expeditions on Twitter @GeoExposure
+The author is an adventurer on a tour of all 30 districts and 416 sectors of Rwanda.
+Follow his awe-inspiring expeditions on Twitter @GeoExposure.